danicajiao/text-based-skyrim/README.md

 More to come!

+## Disclaimer

+The purpose of this software is for scholarship use only.

 ## License

 This repository is licensed under the MIT License.
 For more detail, please view the LICENSE file within this repository.